aribennett1/Yartzeit-Reminder/README.md

 # Yartzeit-Reminder
-Google Apps Script to email a reminder the day before a yartzeit
+Google Apps Script to email a reminder the day before a yartzeit.

-See the Sample Spredsheet picture to see how I made my spreadshhet.
+See the Sample Spredsheet picture to see how I made my spreadsheet.

-WHen you create your own Google sheet, make sure to paste the SpreadsheetID between thw quotes on line 3.
+When you create your own Google sheet, make sure to paste the SpreadsheetID between the quotes on line 3.

 Make sure to change the family names used on lines 100 - 106 to your own family names (or you can use my names if you want to, although I'm not sure why you would).